lrh2000/StackRot/README.md

 kernel enforces a stack guard.
 In this scenario, when expanding the stack, only the pivot value in the maple node needs updating, a process that can be performed atomically.
 However, if the neighboring VMA also possesses the MAP_GROWSDOWN flag, no stack guard is enforced.
-Consequently, the stack expansion can eliminate the gap.
-In such situations, the gap interval within the maple node must be removed.
-As the maple tree is RCU-safe, overwriting the node in-place is not possible.
-Instead, a new node is created, triggering node replacement, and the old node is subsequently destroyed using an RCU callback.

 ```c
 int expand_downwards(struct vm_area_struct *vma, unsigned long address)